niidl/niidl-server/README.md

 ## Usage

 The usage for this resource as stated above is to create an place for coders to collaborate on projects with a more robust search function and better filtering.
 As GitHub primarily filters off languages and keywords, this tends to leave much to be desired when looking for a project that resonates with engineers looking to help others.
-We also wanted a place where reletivly inexperienced coders would have the opportunity to offer their skills without feeling judged.
-We know how high the perceived barrier to entry can be for working on "major projects" and wanted to make that feel more accessable.
+We also wanted a place where relatively inexperienced coders would have the opportunity to offer their skills without feeling judged.
+We know how high the perceived barrier to entry can be for working on "major projects" and wanted to make that feel more accessible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>